Practice Static

 - The static method should return the total number of

-objects created.
+Employeeobjects created.

 Exercise 4: Creating a Static Factory Method

-object with some default values.
+Scenario: You need a static method in the Car class that creates a new Car object with some default values.
 This method will act as a factory method.

 Task: